-*Clint Bowyer* – After dialing it back three years and pulling a second straight 12 seed upset, how could you not leave the Hamburger Helper car on the top of your Chase dinnertime list?
+Bowyer – After dialing it back three years and pulling a second straight 12-seed upset, how could you not leave the Hamburger Helper car on the top of your Chase dinnertime list?
 It’s clear that 2007 success story leaves him armed with the same type of healthy, focused, nothing-to-lose attitude that will make him a dangerous foe going forward.
-And while the Dover statistics are rather underwhelming – he’s never had a career top-5 there in nine starts – adrenaline can be a funky thing when you position it behind the wheel of a race car.
+And while the Dover statistics are rather underwhelming – he’s never had a career top-five there in nine starts – adrenaline can be a funky thing when you position it behind the wheel of a racecar.
 His team has already proven they’ve got the “fuel” to go an extra mile, and this Chase has been sold as one full of surprises – so maybe first impressions mean everything?
-If nothing else, Jimmie Johnson and Denny Hamlin are both doing a double take after that performance – and that’s more than was ever expected from the No. 33 Chevy this Fall.
+If nothing else, Jimmie Johnson and Denny Hamlin are both doing a double take after that performance – and that’s more than was ever expected from the No. 33 Chevy this fall.

 Honorable Mention: Hurricane season (like six in the last three weeks, what’s that all about?
-Isn’t Fall right around the corner?); Mark Sanchez (it’s only one game… let’s not go crazy); Edwards (still Ford’s brightest hope, but 10th and 11th?
+Isn’t fall right around the corner?); Mark Sanchez (it’s only one game… let’s not go crazy); Edwards (still Ford’s brightest hope, but 10th and 11th?
 That’s perilously close to cooling off); Regan Smith (two top-20 finishes in the last three races, which for that independent team is the equivalent to pulling off a miracle)

 Greg Biffle – Remember back when Biffle won Pocono, making him a darkhorse pick for the Chase?
 This team has been pretty much Chasing the handling of their Ford ever since, stumbling into the playoffs and showing absolutely zero signs of life in a 17th-place finish that could have been far worse.
 Avoiding the wrecks was admirable, but that’s hardly a ticket to championship stardom for a team seemingly destined to join good buddy Matt Kenseth in the playoff cellar.
 Dover is typically a Roush stronghold, so while I don’t bury guys after one bad Chase race (usually) – two bad showings like this one puts the nail in the coffin for this guy.